shawnhar/Erik/README.md

 - Error handling is fantastic.
 Unobtrusive to the flow of algorithms, yet robust.
 This is by far the most clarity a language has ever helped me with around which things can fail and what needs to be checked where.
 - The dev environment is solid.
 Great built-in unit test framework, and it's super easy to consume 3rd party crates (of which many useful ones are available).
 - Pragmatic mix of functional, imperative and other programming styles.
 I appreciate that it doesn't try to force you down any one path.
 - Pattern matching struck me as kinda pointless syntax sugar at first, but it grew on me.
-Can be an elegant way of expressing complex logic.
+Can be an elegant way of expressing logic.
+In combination with Rust enums, this encourages simpler and more efficient solutions where in other languages I would probably have reached for full dynamic dispatch polymorphism.
+- The set of functionality provided by iterators is rich and powerful.
+- Love how easy #[derive(Debug)] makes it to print out custom types during development.
-- From what little I've seen, macros are crazy cool and powerful, but I still need to learn more here.
+- Macros are crazy cool and powerful.

 Cons:
 - The learning curve is steep!